renoise/tools/Xtra/ToolScanner/README.txt

 A script that runs a simple sanity on a XRNX tool.
-It's meant as a to help a human admin and is by no means exhaustive.
+It's meant to help a human admin and is by no means exhaustive.

 # Example usage: